Filename extension | .rou.xml |

 jmStoplineCrossingGap | float >= 0 (m) | 1 | This value configures stopping distance in front of a pedestrian crossing.
 In case the stop line has been relocated by a stopOffset item, the maximum of both distances is applied. |

-jmTimegapMinor | float s | 1 | This value defines the minimum time gap when passing ahead of a prioritized vehicle. |
+jmTimegapMinor | float s | 1 | This value defines the minimum time gap when passing ahead or after a prioritized vehicle.
+It is applied when the foe vehicle has not yet entered the intersection |

-jmStopSignWait | float s | step-length | This value defines the minimum stopping duration before passing a stop sign (default is a single simulation step) |
+jmStopSignWait | float s | step-length | This value defines the minimum stopping duration before passing a stop sign or equivalent situations such as turning right on a red traffic light (default is a single simulation step). |

-jmAllwayStopWait | float s | step-length | This value defines the minimum stopping duration before passing an allway_stop sign (default is a single simulation step) |
+jmAllwayStopWait | float s | step-length | This value defines the minimum stopping duration before passing an allway_stop sign (default is a single simulation step). |

 impatience | float or 'off' | 0.0 | Willingness of drivers to impede vehicles with higher priority.
 See below for semantics. |